0

 Directions

 1. Heat oil in a deep, large frying pan over MEDIUM-HIGH heat.
-Add onion and cook stirring for 1 minute, add mince and the spice rub and continue cooking, stirring often.
+Add onion and cook stirring for 1 minute, add mince and seasoning and continue cooking, stirring often.
 Add potato and carrot stirring for 4 -5 minutes until starting to brown.
-Add flour and continue stirring and cook until mixture darkens, then slowly add ½ cup (125 mL) water and cook stirring for a further 3 minutes or until thickened.
-Stir through the peas and transfer mixture to a bowl and cool completely (ideally, but not essential, then chill for 2- 3 hours to allow mixture to firm up).
+Add flour and continue stirring and cook until mixture darkens.

-2. Preheat oven at 220°C (200°C fan-forced).
-Divide pastry- Brush one sheet lightly with egg wash and top with a second sheet of pastry.
-Chill for 15 minutes.
+3. Preheat oven at 220°C (200°C fan-forced).
+Divide pastry - Brush one sheet lightly with egg wash and top with a second sheet of pastry.
+Chill for 15 minutes in the fridge.
 Then using a rolling pin, roll the doubled pastry sheet out to approximately 2 cm wider on each side.

 Recipe Tip

-• Why not try substituting the minced beef with minced turkey or chicken?
-Any alternative minced meat pie would be complimented with the McCormick Native Mountain Pepper Rub.
+Why not try substituting the minced beef with minced turkey or chicken?

 I'm cooking now!